reinauer/icontool/README.md

 ```

 The import process:
-1. Reads the PNG file
+1. Reads the PNG file (supports RGB and RGBA)
+2. Transparent pixels (alpha < 128) are mapped to color 0 (background)
-2. Quantizes colors to both WB1.3 and WB2.0 palettes
+3. Quantizes colors to WB1.3, WB2.0, and 16-color palettes
-3. Selects the palette with lower color error
+4. Automatically selects the palette with lowest color error
-4. Determines minimum bit depth needed (1-3 planes)
+5. Determines minimum bit depth needed (1-4 planes)
-5. Updates gadget dimensions if the new icon is larger
+6. Updates gadget dimensions if the new icon is larger

+### Transparency Handling

+RGBA PNGs with transparency are fully supported:
+- Transparent pixels become color 0 (background)
+- Semi-transparent pixels (alpha < 128) are treated as transparent
+- The tool reports when transparent pixels are detected

 ## Output Options